1947 World Series: Game 6

 In the last of the sixth, the Dodgers sent Al Gionfriddo to left field as a defensive replacement for Eddie Miksis.
 Joe Hatten came in to pitch.
 With two on and two outs, Joe DiMaggio came to bat for the Yankees, representing the potential tying run.
 DiMaggio drove the ball deep, and Gionfriddo quickly pedalled back to snare it just in front of the bullpen-alley fence, near the 415 ft marker posted to the center field side of the bullpen alley (the sign on the left field side of the alley was posted as 402).
 Radio announcer Red Barber provided the play-by-play, which has often accompanied re-played film footage:

 Many announcers since that time have used variations of the call, especially Chris Berman of ESPN.
 These announcers have tended to describe the ball itself as going "back-back-back".
 In Barber's call, it was the outfielder who was going "back-back-back".
+In Puerto Rico, sportscaster Hector Vazquez Muniz uses a Spanish variation of this call, in his case "Y se va, se va, se va!"

 Films of the play showed DiMaggio, heading for second, kick the dirt in disgust after he realized Gionfriddo had caught the ball.
 This was a surprise to many who witnessed it, since DiMaggio was known to never show his emotions while playing.
 Red Barber declared it, "probably the only time ever that DiMaggio was publicly and visibly upset."

 Three of the 1947 Series' prominent figures, Gionfriddo, Lavagetto and Bevens, finished their playing careers in this Series.
 Gionfriddo did not play in Game 7, and his catch of DiMaggio's drive was his only put-out in this game.
 So Gionfriddo's famous catch was his final put-out in his major league career.